WICG/web-printing/docs/security-privacy-self-review.md

 14. **How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?**

-    Printer permissions granted in incognito mode must not persist beyond the incognito session.
+    Not applicable -- this API is intended to be used in Isolated Web Apps (which do not support either mode).

 15. **Does this specification have both "Security Considerations" and "Privacy Considerations" sections?**

-    There is no specification written yet.
-The [explainer](https://github.com/GrapeGreen/web-printing/blob/main/README.md) does have a section on Security and Privacy Considerations.
+    The specification has a single Privacy & Security Considerations section that consists of potential issues and various mitigations.

 16. **Do features in your specification enable origins to downgrade default security protections?**